daylilyfield/svrollbar/README.md

 see [here](./COMPONENT_INDEX.md).

-## how to customize animation
+## how to customize transition

-since the simple fade animation is realy a bore, you can replace the default fade (show/hide) animation with your one. the animation function is compatible with svelte transition animation.
+since the simple fade animation is realy a bore, you can replace the default fade (show/hide) animation with your one. the transition function is compatible with the svelte transition.

 ```svelte
 <script>